Tales From Armageddonsville

 “Catechisms/Cataclysms” urges us to change our ways for the betterment of the world, delivered with a barrage of gritty guitars and a hard-driving beat.
 “Armageddonsville” closes the album with an ominous warning of the consequences of our wicked ways.
 The track opens with late 80s-sounding techno synths and a strummed guitar as RR cautions: “It’s getting hotter and they say we’re gonna fry.
 The ice is melting, polar bears are gonna die.
 Spilling blood for oil, it makes me want to cry.”
 The guitars, bass and drums intensify to become a tumultuous onslaught, driving home the seriousness of the subject matter.
 RR wails “Welcome stranger, take a seat and say a prayer.
 There’s nothing else to do in Armageddonsville.”

 Tales From Armageddonsville is a fine work, and succeeds as a concept album that speaks to a number of thorny issues currently facing Western societies.
-The songwriting, lyrics, instrumentation and arrangements are all exceptional, and I enjoyed this album immensely.
+The songwriting, lyrics, instrumentation and arrangements are all exceptional, and I enjoyed immensely.

 Follow Jeff Here